Httpsxnig/Bielsex.main/README.md

 Thank you all for your support over the last few months.

-Take a look at other projects like [Khan Destroyer](https://github.com/ilytobias/Khan-Destroyer).
+Take a look at other projects like [My Profile ](https://richthe.online).
 Although it's quite broken, my code might help fix it properly!

 ### As gaben once said:
 > _"After 9 years in development hopefully it will be worth the wait, thanks and have fun."_